khofstadter/CS220AU-DP/README.md

 ## Tasks
 1. select one research question amongst the ideas I had
-2. Get a better understanding of "existancial risk" to know if it matches the "parasocial" theme on the web
+2. Search for key terms
 3. create a graphic identity for my essay

 ## Log
+- 2023-10-31 Got a better understanding of "existancial risk" to know if it matches the "parasocial" theme on the web
 - 2023-10-20 Created a GitHub account, and forked the portfolio template
 - 2023-10-14 Watched the third video and wrote down some themes ideas for the research question
 - 2023-10-13 Introduction class and week 2 seminar : discovery of the vr map and analysing our presence on the web (visitor or resident)